 Zurker is still in its initial stages so we can’t expect it to have everything.
 I’m not sure if users would like to have Apps and Games on Zurker but here are some features that I’d like to see added in the future – First, Zurker’s own web button, probably call it the Zurk button which works something like the retweet and like buttons where users can “zurk” web content and share it on Zurker; Second, a mobile app version for iOS, Android and Windows Phone.

 Anyone else who’s on Zurker?
 What do you like/dislike about this new social network?
-What features/options would you like to be improved or added on Zurker?
+What features/options would you like to be improved or added to Zurker?
 Please share your thoughts.